jaumebarber/jaumebarber.github.io/about.md

 # My education includes
 *November, 2018 -- June, 2019*\\
 **attending Run '18 at [Devscola](https://devscola.org)**\\
-a Full Stack 6-month bootcamp designed collectively by a community of active devs with a special focus on best practices.
+a full stack 6-month bootcamp designed collectively by a community of active devs with a special focus on best practices.
 We covered TDD, XP, SOLID principles, and all agile stuff, both theoretically and in practice.
 We built project [Rekaizen](https://devscola.gitlab.io/rekaizen/app) and had fun while doing so.

 *October, 2014*\\
 **getting a Certificato di Lingua Italiana (C1)**, Università di Perugia